MonsieurNam/ChatViewWithPDFVietNamese/README.md

-# 📚 PDF Chat&View Assistant optimize for Vietnamese !
+# 📚 PDF Chat & View Assistant (Optimized for Vietnamese)

-Welcome to the **PDF Chat&View Assistant**!
-This application allows you to upload PDF files for viewing and chat with them using the power of AI.
-Powered by **LangChain**, and **Groq's LLM**, it brings your static documents to life by giving you answers to your questions based on their content!
+## Welcome to the PDF Chat & View Assistant!
+This application allows you to:

+- Upload PDF files for easy viewing (page by page).
+- Chat with your PDFs in Vietnamese via an AI powered by LangChain, Groq's LLM, and BM25 Retrieval.

 Test app : https://chatviewwithpdfvietnamese.streamlit.app/